-These examples illustrate the basic features like moving objects by rotation and translation.
+These examples illustrate the basic features like moving objects by translation or rotation, and scaling their size.

 Ikea Step Stool Assembly

 This video shows a construction process where the parts move by both translation and rotation.

 This animation shows the assembly of a bedframe made entirely out of interlocking wooden parts.

 This video illustrates interpolation by translation, rotation, scale,

 scale + translation, and scale + rotation.

 The fish swim in circles (via rotations) inside three aquariums in a seafood restaurant.

 Section cuts reveal how 24 pencils, with hexagonal cross-sections,

 criss-cross from four directions, and interlock with each other.